pytorch/TensorRT/README.md

 #### 2. Building using locally installed cuDNN & TensorRT

-> If you find bugs and you compiled using this method please disclose it in the issue
+> If you find bugs and you compiled using this method please disclose you used this method in the issue
 > (an `ldd` dump would be nice too)

 1. Install TensorRT, CUDA and cuDNN on the system before starting to compile.